 The City's 5th Cycle RHNA allocation was 2,341 housing units across all income categories.
-During the 5th Cycle, the City produced a total of 987 market rate housing units, which exceeded the City's 5th Cycle above-moderate income housing RHNA allocation by 5 units.
-The City did not produce a single unit designated for very low-, low-, and moderate-income households during the 5th Cycle.
-Overall, the City produced 42 percent of its RHNA allocation during the 5th Cycle recently concluded, and the City did not meet its 5th Cycle RNA allocation.
+During the 5th Cycle, the City produced a total of 1,060 market rate housing units, which exceeded the City's 5th Cycle above-moderate income housing RHNA allocation by 78 units.
+The City produced one (1) moderate income unit, which was a junior accessory dwelling unit.
+The City did not produce a single unit designated for very low- or low-income households during the 5th Cycle.
+Overall, the City produced 45 percent of its RHNA allocation during the 5th Cycle.
+The 5th Cycle recently concluded, and the City did not meet its 5th Cycle RNA allocation.